stephan-klein/supersonic/docs/supersonic/tutorial/first-mile/index.md

 steroids create myProject
 ```

+You will then be prompted to make some selections regarding your project type.
+To follow this tutorial, choose Multi-Page application (MPA) and CoffeeScript for your project configuration.
+Using these defaults, your project will utilise `Angular.js` to create the MPA structure and create your project's script files using CoffeeScript.

+>Note: Even though we recommend using Angular, Supersonic is framework agnostic.
+If you prefer a different framework, choose Single-Page application when prompted for application type, and create the app structure yourself.

 The Steroids² CLI will create a basic project in the `myProject/` folder and install some required dependencies like the `steroids.js` and `supersonic.js` libraries.
 Feel free to poke around for a little while, but the app structure will be better explained in a later chapter.
 </section>